NK Travnik: Present years

-Since the 2006–07 promotion, Travnik played in the Premier League for 9 seasons in a row, finishing almost every season in the lower part of the league table.
-It got relegated for a third time in the 2015–16 season, and has not got promoted to the Premier League ever since, even getting relegated from the First League of FBiH in the 2017–18 season.
+Travnik were promoted in the 2006–07 season in the Premier League remaining there for 9 consecutive seasons while finishing almost every season in the lower part of the league table.
+It was relegated for its third time in the 2015–16 season, and has been relegated from the First League of FBiH in the 2017–18 season.

-Travnik did get promoted right away from the Second League of FBiH (West division) to the First League in the 2018–19 season, and currently plays in the already mentioned second tier of the Bosnia and Herzegovina football league system.
+Travnik was not promoted right away from the Second League of FBiH (West division) to the First League in the 2018–19 season, and currently plays in the already mentioned second tier Bosnia and Herzegovina football league system.